agmcfarland/r_phylogenetics_worshop/README.md

 - Plotting trees

-### Day 2: Neatly associating trees with complimentary data
+### Day 2: Neatly associating trees with complementary data

 - Using metadata to subset and highlight features of a tree